Unveiling Hidden Magnons with Anomalous Rotational Symmetry: Discussion and conclusions

-\textit{Conclusions\ --} We have shown that partial Ru $\rightarrow$ Mn substitution in $\mathrm{Ca_2RuO_4}$ reconstructs the magnon spectrum and activates one-magnon excitations that are hidden in the undoped material.
+We have shown that partial substitution of Ru with Mn in $\mathrm{Ca_2RuO_4}$ reconstructs the magnon spectrum and activates one-magnon excitations that are hidden in the undoped material.
 This effect arises from local mirror-symmetry breaking of the spin-orbital configuration, induced by structural distortions of the $\mathrm{RuO_6}$ octahedra near the dopant, and demonstrates the critical role of spin-orbit-lattice entanglement in shaping collective magnetic excitations.
 Our findings highlight that spin-orbital magnons are highly sensitive to local structural and electronic perturbations, providing a pathway to control magnetic dynamics beyond conventional spin-only physics.
-More broadly, the mechanism uncovered here suggests that hidden magnons could be selectively accessed through dopants, strain, or other lattice distortions in a wide range of spin-orbit correlated materials, opening opportunities to engineer magnonic spectra and design novel functionalities in quantum and spintronic devices.
+More broadly, the mechanism uncovered here suggests that hidden magnons in a wide range of spin-orbit correlated materials, especially those with large local magnetic moments, could be selectively accessed through dopants, strain, or other pathways for inducing lattice distortions, such as applied electric fields, thereby opening new opportunities to engineer magnonic spectra for quantum and spintronic devices.
+Finally, our results demonstrate that the mixed--parity character of the coupled magnons gives rise to a re\-mar\-ka\-ble polarization dependence of the magnetic excitations.
+This manifests as a changeover from fourfold to twofold rotational symmetry, producing a pronounced nematic-like polarization response.
+The observed symmetry reduction also reflects the intricate interplay between resonant and nonresonant scattering channels and highlights how spin--orbit--lattice entanglement can be exploited to generate magneto-optical effects based on both the symmetry and polarization characteristics of collective magnetic modes in correlated materials.